 Figure 13 below provides an overview of unplanned weight loss in residential aged care.
+The data and references have been reviewed March 2025.

-FIGURE 13: UNPLANNED WEIGHT LOSS IN RESIDENTIAL AGED CARE SERVICES is the result of a deficiency in a person's dietary intake relative to their needs.
+FIGURE 13: UNPLANNED WEIGHT LOSS IN RESIDENTIAL AGED CARE SERVICES 55 56, 57 is the result of a deficiency in a person's dietary intake relative to their needs.